Oscillatory Hierarchical Reservoirs for Human-like Rhythm Perception and Anticipation: Abstract

 \section{Abstract}

-Rhythm is a fundamental aspect of human behaviour, present from infancy and deeply embedded in cultural practices.
-Rhythm anticipation is a spontaneous cognitive process that typically occurs before the onset of actual beats.
-While most research in both neuroscience and artificial intelligence has focused on metronome-based rhythm tasks, studies investigating the perception of complex musical rhythm patterns remain limited.
-To address this gap, we propose a hierarchical oscillator-based model to better understand the perception of complex musical rhythms in biological systems.
-The model consists of two types of coupled neurons that generate oscillations, with different layers tuned to respond to distinct perception levels.
-We evaluate the model using several representative rhythm patterns spanning the upper, middle, and lower bounds of human musical perception.
-Our findings demonstrate that, while maintaining a high degree of synchronization accuracy, the model exhibits human-like rhythmic behaviours.
-Additionally, the beta band neuronal activity in the model mirrors patterns observed in the human brain, further validating the biological plausibility of the approach.
+{Rhythm is a fundamental aspect of human behaviour, present from infancy and deeply embedded in cultural practices.
+Rhythm anticipation often occurs before surface event onsets, yet most neuroscience and artificial intelligence studies focus on metronome-based tasks, with less attention to complex musical rhythms.
+To address this gap, we propose a hierarchical oscillator-based computational model for selected aspects of complex rhythm perception.
+The model uses coupled neurons that generate oscillations across four layers corresponding to Tatum, Tactus, Motor, and Higher Cognition levels.
+We evaluate the model using representative rhythm patterns spanning different tempi and perceptual ranges.
+The model maintains stable entrainment and exhibits selected rhythm-relevant behaviours, including anticipatory movement-timing predictions, timing deviations under tactus-surface conflict, and suppression of movement-timing predictions at anticipated-but-silent tatum-level pulses.
+In addition, Motor Layer beta-band activity shows rhythm- and tempo-dependent modulation, which we report as a qualitative exploratory comparison with human beta activity.}